 Notes on the content of the site:

-They are not a record of rarities 'wot I saw' (indeed most are common).
-This is why I have deliberately choosen the most humble Chaffinch to be the first species illustrated here.
-Neither is this meant as my personal 'list' of everything I've seen (oh, there was so much, you don't know, you weren't even there, man! *). * with due respect to Ron Kovic.
+Neither are the pictures here a record of rarities 'wot I saw' (indeed most are common), this is why I have selected the humble Chaffinch to be the first species illustrated.
+In the same way this is not my 'personal list' of everything I've seen (oh, there was so much, you don't know, you weren't even there, man! *). * with due respect to Ron Kovic.

-Instead, most of the images are here because I think the pose, milieu or lighting somehow makes each a 'picture'.
-Those with birds, for example, are not intended as 'pictures of birds' or 'bird pictures', I want them to stand as 'pictures with birds in'.
-That goes for the others too, whatever the subject.
+So, most of the images are here because I think the pose, milieu or lighting somehow makes each a 'picture'.
+Those with birds, for example, are not intended as ' a picture of bird' or a 'bird picture', rather I want, hope, for them to stand perhaps as 'pictures with birds in', That goes for the others too, whatever the subject.
 I hold onto this difference, even if I am clearly unable to articulate what I mean!
-I want to show:
+I really want to show:

 the 'beauty in nature'